It’s that time of year again when the winter weather sets in, and running outside becomes a little more difficult.

 But whatever type of shoe you choose, make sure it’s up for keeping your feet warm in the cold.

 When the weather outside is cold, it can be tempting to stay indoors and avoid getting active.
-However, research has shown many benefits to running in the cold.
+However, research has shown many benefits to running the cold weather.

 For one, exposure to cold temperatures can help to boost the immune system.

-In addition, cold weather running can aid in weight loss and improve circulation.
+In addition, cold temperature running can aid in weight loss and improve circulation.

 The key to reaping these benefits is to dress appropriately for the conditions.
 Wearing light, breathable clothing will help keep the body warm without overheating.